- Hauppauge Capture

 All recording file types can be used to burn AVCHD Blu-ray compatible disc recordings.

-The HD PVR files can also be burned onto a standard DVD+R or DVD+RW disk for playback in a Blu-ray disk player using the included Arcsoft TME Disk Create application.
+The HD PVR files can also be burned onto a standard DVD+R or DVD+RW disk for playback in a Blu-ray disk player.
+Disc burning software is not included with the HD PVR.

 Note: Some older models of Blu-ray DVD players cannot play AVCHD files on either DVD-R or DVD+R discs.
 Check your owner's manual to see if your Blu-ray player is compatible.
 If it is not, check with the manufacturer to see if a firmware update is available

 What type of audio encoding is made with the HD PVR?